cloudscale-ch/terraform-provider-cloudscale/README.md

 $ make testacc
 ```

-In order to run run a subset of the tests:
+In order to run a subset of the tests:

 ``` sh
 $ TESTARGS="-run TestAccCloudscaleSubnet" make testacc